burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 If `consteval` function cannot be run during compile time, it leads to a compile-time error.
 Every call to `consteval` generates a constant expression that is executed at compile time.
 The `consteval` function has the same requirements as `constexpr` functions:

-* have *the potential* to be run at compile time
+* It has *the potential* to be run at compile time
-* resolve dependencies at compile time
+* It resolve dependencies at compile time
-* not have side effects (pure in the mathematical sense)
+* It does not have side effects (pure in the mathematical sense)
-* not have `static` or `thread_local` variables inside
+* It does not have `static` or `thread_local` variables inside

 ### constinit (C++20)

 The order of initialization of usual `static` variables from different translation units in C++03/11 is undefined.
-And even more in C++03/11 `static` variables initialization in fact can happen in *compile-time* or in *run-time*.
+And even more, in C++03/11, `static` variables initialization can happen in *compile-time* or in *run-time*.

 The `constinit` is a modifier of a variable with static storage duration.

 - The `constinit` guarantees that a variable with static storage duration (global variables and static variables inside the functions) is initialized at *compile time*.
 - The variable can be mutable and is not necessarily a `const`, but initialization must be performed in compile time.
-- The `constinit` modifier can only be applied for a variable with *static* storage duration.
+- The `constinit` modifier can only be applied to a variable with *static* storage duration.

 ```cpp